Professional and Career Development

 Program Description

 This program is designed for transportation professionals who wish to deepen their expertise and apply emerging trends in preparing and reviewing Transportation Impact Analysis (TIA) reports in their communities.
 Over five live sessions, participants will engage with complex topics critical to producing comprehensive and actionable TIAs.
-The program will expand on the topics covered in the foundational ITE Transportation Impact Analysis program and promote critical thinking in trip generation, trip assignment, operational analysis, safety and equity analysis.
+The program will expand on the topics covered in the foundational ITE Transportation Impact Analysis program and promote critical thinking in trip generation, trip assignment, operational analysis, and safety analysis.
 Program content includes equity considerations in TIAs, emphasis on real-world applications, project management skills, and effective strategies for communicating project findings.

 Registrants should consider taking this program if you have between 3 -10 years or more experience of conducting or reviewing Transportation Impact Analyses.
 This program is built upon the current foundational level ITE Transportation Impact Analysis program.
 Successful completion of the current foundational level ITE Transportation Impact Analysis program is encouraged but not required.